(NEW) MALIBU REBUILDS - STATISTICS

 New Onsite Wastewater Treatment System Requirements Effective January 2023: As of January 1, 2023, in order obtain an STR permit, property owners will need to either: (1) have obtained a valid Onsite Wastewater Treatment System (OWTS) operating permit for the property that is to be rented as a STR or (2) have entered a compliance agreement with the City.
 If a property is not in compliance by January 1, 2023, the STR permit will become invalid.
 Obtaining either of these requirements can take six months or longer.

 During the December 13 Council meeting, the Malibu City Council approved on first reading an amendment to the City's Dark Sky Ordinance to extend the deadlines for compliance for commercial, residential and institutional districts.
 The Dark Sky Ordinance is meant to protect Malibu's environment and community quality of life from light pollution.
 The item will return for a second reading and adoption on January 10, 2022.
 The City Council also directed staff to begin a public education program as soon as practicable with the goal of helping residents and businesses comply with the regulations and deadlines.
-The staff report and agenda for the January 10 meeting are available on the City’s website.
+The staff report and agenda for the January 10 meeting will be posted prior to the meeting on the website.
 For more information about the Dark Sky Ordinance, visit the webpage.

 DRAFT HOUSING ELEMENT UPDATE HEARING, JANUARY 10

 A City Council public hearing to consider the Housing Element Update is tentatively scheduled for January 10, 2022.
 On November 15, the Planning Commission held a public hearing and recommended the City Council adopt the 2021-2029 update of the City of Malibu General Plan Housing Element which establishes and implements specific goals, policies and objectives relative to the provision of housing for all income levels consistent with the state housing element law.
-The staff report and agenda for the January 10 meeting are available on the City’s website.
 For more information visit the Housing Element webpage.

 MALIBU INN MOTEL PROJECT PUBLIC HEARING, JANUARY 11

-The Planning Commission will hold a public hearing on the Malibu Inn Motel project environmental document and project entitlements on Tuesday, January 11 at 6:30 PM.
+The Planning Commission public hearing on the Malibu Inn Motel project environmental document and project entitlements has been postponed to a Special Planning Commission meeting on Tuesday, January 11 at 6:30 PM.
 The January 11 staff report will be available on the website prior to the meeting.
 Based on the required entitlements and because no code amendments are required, the project only requires a hearing before Planning Commission.
 The project is subject to a local appeal period and is within the appeal jurisdiction of the California Coastal Commission.
 If the project is not appealed, the Planning Commission's decision will be final.
 For more information about the project, visit the webpage.

-Malibu residents automatically started receiving organic waste recycling on January 1 as part of the City's new mandatory organic waste recycling program.
-The program is intended to help the community reduce its carbon footprint and the impacts of climate change and also meets requirements under California Senate Bill 1383, which establishes the statewide target to reduce the amount of organic waste disposed of in landfills by 75%.
+The City is launching a new mandatory organic waste recycling program for residential customers starting January 1, 2022 to help the community reduce its carbon footprint and the impacts of climate change.
+The program also meets requirements established under California Senate Bill 1383, which establishes the statewide target to reduce the amount of organic waste disposed of in landfills by 75%.
 Your City-permitted solid waste hauler will provide specific information on how they will collect organics and which cart to use for organics.
 The program started for businesses and multi-family in October 2021.
 For more information, including contact information for waste haulers, tips for composting at home and reducing food waste, and an FAQ, visit the webpage.
 VIDEO - To understand the environmental impacts of organic waste and how to properly recycle it, watch the City’s new video.

 FREE RAIN BARREL PROGRAM